nmbrone/feature_supervisor/README.md

 ## Usage

-`FeatureSupervisor` is a simple wrapper for built-in `Supervisor` and can be used exactly the same way.
+Since `FeatureSupervisor` is a simple wrapper for built-in `Supervisor` it can be used exactly the same way.

 ```elixir
 defmodule MyApp.Application do